There are many animals that only eat plants or mainly eat plants.

 Beavers are animals that only eat plants.
 Beavers eat bark, twigs, and stems.
 They will also eat leaves, grass, and roots.

 Camels eat primarily grass, twigs and leaves of plants.
-Camels can eat a wide variety of plants and have a tough mouth that can even handle thorns.
+Camels can eat a wide variety of plants and have tough mouths that can even handle thorns.

 Bison eat primarily grass, weeds, and leafy plants.
 They eat about 30 pounds of grass a day.

 Geese are birds that are classified as herbivores.
-They eat mainly grass and you will see the grazing near ponds or bodies of water.
+They eat mainly grass and you will see them grazing near ponds or bodies of water.

 Learn more at Are Birds Herbivores or Omnivores?
 (Or Carnivores?)